drkittendorf/tech-news-java-api/README.md

 Here is a list of all the core technologies used to develop this application.

-- `IntelliJ - An asynchronous event-driven JavaScript runtime`
+- `IntelliJ IDEA - an integrated development environment (IDE) written in Java for developing computer software.  `